 Health is the most fundamental human need, and a high standard of physical and mental health is a basic right of every human being.
-The Health Center helps maintain and promote the health of students, faculty, and staff.
-Services provided by the Health Center include education and counseling about physical and emotional health, emergency first aid treatment, referral services to community agencies and physicians, free tuberculin skin tests and other screening programs, and programs of interest to students and faculty.
+The promote the health of students, faculty, and staff.
+Services provided by the Health Center include physical and emotional health, emergency first aid treatment, . referral services to community agencies and physicians, free tuberculin skin tests and other screening programs, and programs of interest to students and faculty.
 Students are encouraged to make an appointment with the nurse to discuss specific health problems.
-No information on a student's health is released without written permission from the student, except as required by law.
+No information on a student's health is make adjustment and life decisions from the student, except as required by law.